Custom predictions

 This feature is currently available in the BETA version, but we are working on its improvement.

-Setting up a custom prediction consist of 4 steps:
+Setting up a custom prediction consists of 4 steps:

 Target customer filter